scala/scala3/docs/docs/reference/metaprogramming/inline.md

 behavior.
 Since `toInt` performs static checks over the static type of `N` we can safely use it to scrutinize its return type (`S[S[Z]]` in this case).

-##### Error
+#### `error`

+The `error` method is used to produce user-defined compile errors during inline expansion.
-This package provides a compile time `error` definition with the following signature:
+It has the following signature:

 ```scala
 inline def error(inline msg: String, objs: Any*): Nothing
 ```

-The purpose of this is to expand at the point of use, an error message (a constant string) and append with commas, compile time values passed in the `objs` param.
+If an inline expansion results in a call `error(msgStr)` the compiler produces an error message containing the given `msgStr`.

-#### Implicit Match
+## Implicit Matches

 It is foreseen that many areas of typelevel programming can be done with rewrite methods instead of implicits.
 But sometimes implicits are unavoidable.
 The